OpenTermsArchive/contrib-versions/Yahoo/Terms of Service.md

                 6. Makers

-            2. The following services are provided by Oath (Americas) Inc.:
+            2. The following services are provided by Verizon Media Inc.:

                 1. AOL On.